 Since the beginning of the coronavirus pandemic, companies have speculated about the shape of recovery at record rates.
 This week, we sat down with Torsten Slok, Chief Economist at Deutsche Bank Securities to discuss the outlook for financial markets, hoping to answer the ultimate question: “what will the shape of recovery actually look like?”

-According to Slok, there are several factors that heavily weigh into how the global economy will recover, starting with flattening the curve and stabilizing financial markets.
+According to Slok, there are several factors that heavily weigh into how the global economy will recover, starting with the flattening the curve and stabilizing financial markets.
 Read the highlights below.

-If you are interested in reading more Deutsche Bank research, log in to AlphaSense, or start a free trial.
+If you are interested in reading more Deutsche Bank research, login to AlphaSense, or start a free trial.
 To access Torsten Slok’s full presentation, along with more AlphaSense webcasts, please explore our Expert Briefing Series.